HMS Lion (1709): Career

 On 9 December 1735 orders were issued for Lion to be dismantled and rebuilt according to the 1733 proposals of the 1719 Establishment at Deptford, from where she was relaunched on 25 April 1738.

-During the Jacobite rising she saw action on the 9 July 1745, when she exchanged fire with the French ships Elizabeth and the Du Teillay.
+During the Jacobite rising she saw action on 9 July 1745, when she exchanged fire with the French ships Elizabeth and the Du Teillay.
 The Lion is described as 58 guns with a crew of 400.
 The Du Teillay at the time was carrying Charles Edward Stuart to Scotland with supplies and funds to support his cause.
-Prince Charles had boarded the French ship on 7 July at Saint-Nazaire bound for Ardmolich, they were joined by a French escort ship the ‘Elizabeth’ (L'Elisabeth).
-Two days later they were intercepted by the ‘Lion’, commanded by Captain Piercy Brett.
-A close action began at 17.00 between the ‘Lion’ and ‘Elizabeth’, with the ‘Du Teillay’ attacking the ‘Lion’ several times and, at 18.00, the ‘Lion’s’ mizzen topmast came down.
-By 20.00, The ‘Lion’ with her mizzen top and topmast shot away and hanging over the side was still in close action with the ‘Elizabeth’.
-The ‘Du Teillay’ shielded by the Elizabeth continued firing at the ‘Lion’ who returned fire with her stern guns.
-The ‘Lion’ continued firing at the ‘Elizabeth’ until the latter broke free at 22.00 to join the ‘Du Teillay’; by this time the ‘Lion’ was too damaged to follow (she had also taken extensive damage to the hull); with 45 of her men dead and about 107 wounded.
-The ‘Elizabeth’ had lost about 57 men with 175 wounded, her commander, Captain Dau, among the dead.
+Prince Charles had boarded the French ship on 7 July at Saint-Nazaire bound for Ardmolich; they were joined by a French escort ship the Elizabeth (L'Elisabeth).
+Two days later they were intercepted by the Lion, commanded by Captain Piercy Brett.
+A close action began at 17:00 between the Lion and Elizabeth, with the Du Teillay attacking the Lion several times and, at 18:00, the Lions’ mizzen topmast came down.
+By 20:00, The Lion with her mizzen top and topmast shot away and hanging over the side was still in close action with the Elizabeth.
+The Du Teillay shielded by the Elizabeth continued firing at the Lion, who returned fire with her stern guns.
+The Lion continued firing at the Elizabeth until the latter broke free at 22:00 to join the Du Teillay; by this time the Lion was too damaged to follow (she had also taken extensive damage to the hull); with 45 of her men dead and about 107 wounded.
+The Elizabeth had lost about 57 men with 175 wounded, her commander, Captain Dau, among the dead.
 On 2 August 1745, the Du Teillay landed Charles Stuart at Eriskay, and then onto Loch nan Uamh, Scotland, before returning to France.